meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 ### 3.2.
 A grammar's just a list of rules

 The very first rule in the grammar for grammars is just to fix the start rule.
 Next come definitions for whitespace `ws` and a newline `nl`.
-The latter is trying to be liberal about all that mess with Windows vs Unix vs Mac style newlines, while in any instance matching exactly one.
+The latter is trying to be liberal about all that mess with [the various representations of a *line break*](https://en.wikipedia.org/wiki/Newline).
+TODO: Windows vs Unix vs Mac style newline sequence, while in any instance matching exactly one.
 `LineSep` then combines the two to "eat up" any preceeding as subsequent whitespace, but still require the derivation to continue on an actual new line.

-`Grammar` finally does the "heavy lifting": it requires at least one `Rule`, and each of them must start on a line of its own.
+`Grammar` finally "heavy lifting": it requires at least one `Rule`, and each of them must start on a line of its own.
 ```
           S ::= Grammar